learn-the-web/topics/progressive-enhancement/index.md

 var cutsTheMustard = ('querySelector' in document && 'localStorage' in window && 'addEventListener' in window);
 ```

-Then using an if statement we can load our Javascript file if the browser passes the test:
+Then using an if-statement we can load our Javascript file if the browser passes the test:

 ```js
 var js;